Last updated on January 20th, 2025 at 04:48 pm

 The text pitch should present you as an artist and also include details about the song: your artistic approach, inspiration, collaborations, credits, and future plans can be included here.
 You can also mention which playlist might be a good fit for the track.

-AWAL, the distributor and label of Kobalt, writes: “It also requires self-classification, which might offer additional value to a company that hopes to match a listener’s mood with the appropriate soundtrack, as quickly and accurately as possible“.
-With the company, of course, Spotify is meant.
+AWAL, an artist service offered by Sony Music, writes: “It also requires self-classification, which might offer additional value to a DSP that hopes to match a listener’s mood with the appropriate soundtrack, as quickly and accurately as possible“.

 A big part of how listeners experience a song is the way it develops and what turns it takes over the duration of the track.
 As the name suggests, the Dynamic Emotion Analysis does not only show you what moods a song is made of.
 It maps the most characteristic peaks and lows and all developments in between.
 This gives you the data-supported vocabulary to describe certain dynamics of your song and the fine little details that let it stand out.
 See the screenshot below.